 We calculate the utilization rate for our professional staff by dividing the number of hours that our professionals worked on client assignments during a period by the total available working hours for our professionals, assuming a 40-hour work week and a 52-week year.
 Available working hours include vacation and professional training days, but exclude holidays.
 The hourly rates we charge our clients for our services and the number of hours our professionals are able to charge our clients for our services are affected by the level of expertise and experience of the professionals working on a particular engagement and, to a lesser extent, the pricing and staffing policies of our competitors.
-If we fail to manage our utilization rates for our professionals or maintain or increase the hourly rates we charge our clients for our services, we may experience adverse consequences, such as non-revenue-generating professionals, the loss of clients and engagements and the inability to appropriately staff engagements and our profitability will suffer.
+If we fail to manage our utilization rates for our professionals, the loss of clients and engagements and the inability to appropriately staff engagements and our profitability will suffer.
 As we diversify our business offerings and contracting arrangements, utilization is becoming a less meaningful measure of productivity and profitability.